 SBC Takes Back the B-E-E!

-SBC is taking over the coordination of the Twin Cities Regional Spelling Bee!
-We are excited to offer students another option to pursue academic excellence, build confidence, and practice communication skills.
+SBC took over the coordination of the Twin Cities Regional Spelling Bee!
+The team was excited to offer students another option to pursue academic excellence, build confidence, and practice communication skills.

 Retired SBC Programs